-As described in Note 15, the investment properties were revalued at the end of the reporting period on market value existing use basis by an independent professional valuer.
+As described in Note 15 to the consolidated financial statements, the investment properties were revalued at the end of the reporting period based on the appraised market value provided by an independent professional valuer.
 Such valuations were based on certain assumptions, which are subject to uncertainty and might materially differ from the actual results.
-In making the judgement, the Group considers information from current prices in an active market for similar properties and uses assumptions that are mainly based on market conditions existing at the end of each reporting period.
+In making the estimation, the Group considers information from current prices in an active market for similar properties and uses assumptions that are mainly based on market conditions existing at the end of each reporting period.